What is bend allowance: K Factor, Y Factor, Bend Table

 Y Factor= K factor X (π/2)

-Bend allowance formula : Bend Allowance Calculator
+Bend allowance formula: Bend Allowance Calculator

 Now here we are in the fun part about how to calculate the bend allowance.
 Well, most of the companies already use the standard bend allowance datasheet given by the supplier.
-But in case you are in a project where you need to calculate the bend allowance, you can use this formula.
-This formula holds good for most of the materials.

-But as I said that the bend allowance also depends on tool radius and numerous other factors.
+But as I said the bend allowance also depends on tool radius and numerous other factors.
 So this formula or any other formula will give an approximate value.
 The exact value needs to be calculated using the trial and error method.

 bend allowance